Platform

 WHAT IS GEOFENCING AND HOW IS IT USED?

 Geofencing establishes a geographic region using GPS and creates a digital fence.
-Any user who has a mobile device within that fenced area is then targeted by the geofencing campaign and served an ad.
+Any user with a mobile device within that fenced area is targeted by the geofencing campaign and served an ad.
 Alternatively, you can use demographic information to narrow the ads to a specific subsection of users within the area.

 Geofencing isn’t limited to those currently within the geofenced area.
 It’s also possible to target anyone who has been in the defined area within the past 30 days.